de-Boer-Lab/LabUtils/README.md

 the `-q` argument, the reverse complement of the inserts can be added with the `-r` argument, and empty inserts can be excluded with the `-n` argument.

+Optionally, a pickled list of extracted inserts containing lists of (sequence, quality) tuples for upstream matched region, insert, and downstream matched region for each read can be saved using the `-p` argument.

 ## data_vis

 This package is for visualization of sequencing data.